8th grade math

 Example #2

+that are common to set A or set B or both.
 For example, if A = {cat, dog, hamster, goldfish} and B = {rat, mouse, beaver, hamster},

 then = {cat, dog, hamster, golfish, rat, mouse, beaver}